gmilby/slingpic/readme.txt

 4. Clicking on "more" opens up additional sharing tools (all customisable)

 == Changelog ==

+= 3.2.2 =
+- Updated information based on Version 3's new functionality

 = 3.2.1 =
 - *Bug fixes*